eser/ponyfills/README.md

 Compared to its alternatives, ponyfills doesn't assign its modules anywhere or doesn't patch anything in the runtime environment.
 Instead, it just delivers the required functionality with ES6 modules or commonjs.

-Plus, as a library, Ponyfills is completely tree-shanking-friendly.
+Plus, as a library, Ponyfills is completely tree-shaking-friendly.
 Your favorite module bundler can easily inline the functionality you need with no extra configuration, instead of bundling the whole Ponyfills package.

 ## Quick start